alklyn/movies_website/README.md

 `python entertainment_center.py`

 This will create the the web page "fresh_tomatoes.html" as well as open it in your default browser.
-Clicking on the posters play the trailers.
+Click on a movie's poster to play it's trailers.

 ### How do you change movies displayed?
 Simply open the file "movies.csv" in a spreadsheet of your choice.